Ridhwana/rails/guides/source/caching_with_rails.md

 #### Collection Caching

 The `render` helper can also cache individual templates rendered for a collection.
-It can even one up the previous example with `each` by reading all cache templates at once instead of one by one.
+Instead of using an `each` loop (like in previous example) to read the templates one by one, you can instead read all cache templates at once.
 This is done by passing `cached: true` when rendering the collection:

 ```html+erb
 <%= render partial: 'products/product', collection: @products, cached: true %>